Primary hyperparathyroidism is state of high levels of parathyroid hormone due to unregulated overproduction of parathyroid hormone.

 When the serum calcium level is low, it stimulates secretion of parathyroid hormone.
 The normal level is restored by extracting calcium stored in the bone.
 Parathyroid hormone helps in dissolving bone calcium in the blood by promoting actions of osteoclasts.

-PTH, along with vitamin D, also causes to decease the calcium excretion in urine by promoting absorption of calcium in renal tubules.
+PTH, along with vitamin D, also causes to decrease the calcium excretion in urine by promoting absorption of calcium in renal tubules.

 Conversely, when the serum calcium level is high, there occurs a decrease in parathyroid levels and the excess calcium is excreted and deposited in bone.